-20. IMPACT OF COVID-19
+21. IMPACT OF COVID-19

 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 was a global pandemic which has resulted in the federal and provincial governments enacting a series of public health and emergency measures to combat the spread of the virus thus impacting business operations both nationally and internationally.
+Some uncertainty still exists around the future impact of COVID-19 on the timing and amounts of realizable cash flows and assets.